Proactively Molding the Future

 In 1963, chain stores began fleeing from city centers to mall locations in towns all over California.
 Visalia’s downtown lost J.C.
 Penny, J.J.
 Newberry, Sears, Montgomery Ward and Woolworth stores.

-Downtown Visalians threw themselves into promoting downtown.
-Because of this early and steadfast commitment of these merchants, Visalia is one of the most successful downtowns of its size in California.
+A dedicated group of merchants sought to keep Downtown Visalia healthy and vibrant in the wake of these losses.
+They formed Downtown Visalians, and threw themselves into promoting business within 72 square blocks of downtown.
+Because of these merchants’ early and steadfast commitment, Visalia is one of the most successful downtowns of its size in California.